What is an enduring guardian?

 If you are married, your spouse is normally the appropriate person to appoint.

-You should also appoint someone you trust to make those decisions for you as a substitute when the person you appoint dies of loses capacity.
-That person will normally be a family member, relative or friend and you should make that appointment now while you can.
+You should also appoint someone you trust to make those decisions for you as a substitute when the person you appoint dies or loses capacity.
+That person will normally be a family member, relative or friend, and you should make that appointment now while you can.

 More than 1 Guardian